Paris Itinerary: 8 Things You Absolutely Cannot Miss

 For more things to see and do around here plus good places to eat + drink, read Everything You Need to Know About Paris’ 1st and 2nd Arrondissements!

-EDITORS NOTE/UPDATE: This spot is quite touristy now thanks to Instagram, but still worth a visit.
+EDITORS NOTE/UPDATE: This spot is quite touristy now thanks to Instagram, but still one of the best things to see in Paris.

-Climb to the top of the Arc de Triomphe
+8. Climb to the top of the Arc de Triomphe for the Best View in Paris

 While I try to keep my recommendations to non-cliche things, this is one I just could not pass up.
-The Arc de Triomphe is one of the most famous monuments in Paris, located in the 8th arrondissement at the end of the Champs-Elysees.
+The Arc de Triomphe is one of the most famous monuments in Paris, located in the 8th arrondissement at the end of the Champs-Elysees, and is one of the top things to see in Paris.
 If you’re looking for a 2 day Paris itinerary, I would consider this stop essential!

 Despite having a very interesting experience (teargas and protests again!), some of my favorite photos of all time were taken from here - ones that I continue to (re)share to this day even though they were taken over four years ago.
 The view is like nothing else in the city, and I’d recommend it 100 times over the top of the Eiffel Tower because this way you’ll get the Eiffel Tower in your shots.